 Submission of a complete and legible online application or application packet is the sole responsibility of the nominator.
 Applications that are missing information will not be considered for review.
 To ensure that the selection committee has adequate time to consider all applications, no application will be accepted after the deadline.

-The nominators of the successful award recipients will be notified by phone and or email no later than July 27, 2018.
-Interviews and filming for the 2018 recipient documentary will begin shortly thereafter.
+The nominators of the successful award recipients will be notified by phone and or email no later than August 5, 2019.
+Interviews and filming for the documentary will begin shortly thereafter.

 Judging Process and Criteria